earthboundkid/springerle/README.md

     springerle [options] <project file or URL>

 Project files are Go templates processed as txtar files.
-The preamble to the txtar file is used as prompts for creating the template context.
-Each line should be formated as "key: User prompt question? default value" with colon and question mark used as delimiters.
-Lines beginning with # or without a colon are ignored.
-If the default value is "y" or "n", the prompt will be treated as a boolean.

-To templatize files that contain other templates, set -left-delim and -right-delim options to something not used in the template.

-Project files are Go templates processed as txtar files.
 The preamble to the txtar file is used as a series of prompts for creating the template context.
 Each line should be formated as "key: User prompt question? default value" with colon and question mark used as delimiters.
 Lines beginning with # or without a